axibase/atsd/rule-engine/README.md

 * [Generate derived metrics](derived.md)
 * [Log alert to file](logging.md)

-Triggers for all actions can be configured separately.
-For example, you can configure a rule such that logging events are generated on all occurrences whereas email messages are sent every 6 hours.
+Triggers for the above actions can be configured independently, for example to send email every 6 hours yet to log events for all repeat occurrences.

 ## Correlation